 You know if you have access to your group's GL report by logging on to WEBAdvisor and clicking on the Employee's Menu.
 On the right hand side, click on Budget Selection under the Financial Information section.
 Enter "9W" into the first cell of the Unit section.
 Select the box to sort by Unit.
 Click Submit.

 Your club accounts, if you have access, will populate on the following screen.

 8. How do I get access to my group's GL report?

 Two members of each organization may have access to that organization's G/L (General Ledger - accounting report).
-These two members are designated via the Student Organization Update form.
+These two members are designated via the Student Organization Update form (Note: This form is currently disabled).
 Club Presidents must re-submit a Student Organization Update form if any executive members OR the advisor changes.
 After a Student Organization Update form is submitted, it will take 1-2 weeks for changes to be reflected in our online system.